varunkumardev/amitmerchant1990.github.io/_posts/2020-06-13-new-string-functions-php8.md

 It returns `true` when using empty string as needle because PHP compiler thinks that there's an empty string contained in every string.

-It's also important to note here that `str_contains` is a case-sensitive function.
-So, following will return `false`.
+It's also important to note here that `str_contains` is a *case-sensitive* function.
+So, the following will return `false`.

 ```php
 str_contains("Hello world!", "hello"); // false